core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Simple registration carries no error information and succeeds immediately (previously, sequence was unspecified)
 * Lookup: href are matched against resolved values (previously, this was unspecified)
 * Lookup: lt are not exposed any more
-* con: Paths are allowed
+* con/base: Paths are allowed
 * Registration resource locations can not have query or fragment parts
 * Default life time extended to 25 hours
 * clarified registration update rules